choovio/magistrala-fork/README.md

 ## 💼 Professional Support

 Need help deploying Magistrala or integrating it into your systems?
-Contact **[Abstract Machines](https://abstractmachines.fr/)** for expert guidance and support.
+Contact **CHOOVIO** for expert guidance and support.